Orland0x/StarknetFractals/README.md

-This is what we are aiming for - 1000x1000 plot
+This is what we are aiming for - 1000x1000 plot in as few calls as possible.
 ![alt text](https://github.com/orlandothefraser/StarknetFractals/blob/main/images/mandelbrot_1000_25.png)